Apoorva7506/Basic-Frontend-site/README.md

 ## Task:
 - I have created a profile page for myself along with 2 other blogs.

-- All the pages are mobile responsive.
+- All the pages are completely mobile responsive.

 - Navbar is also responsive and includes the 'blogs' dropdown list.